morristech/raspberry-pi/setup-shiny-server.md

       cd ..
       rm -rf pcre2-10.34*
       ```
 1. Download and install R from the source files.
 Select the latest version from CRAN (https://cran.rstudio.com/src/base/).
 Run the following with the correct version number.
+This can take some time to compile and install.
       ```
       wget https://cran.rstudio.com/src/base/R-4/R-4.0.0.tar.gz
       tar zxvf R-4.0.0.tar.gz